jorditer/5-Onboarding-digital-Nivell3/README.md

 - **Vite**: A fast build tool for modern web projects.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **CSS Animations**: Used for smooth transitions between tutorial cards.
+- **Keyboard Navigation**: Use the left and right arrow keys to navigate through the cards.

 ## Detailed Explanation